The Southeast Asian Times

 From News Reports:

-Jatuporn Promphan, a former supporter of the Pheu Thai Party (PTP) under the former Prime Minister Thaksin Shinawatrath administeration and who is now co-leader of the Kana Lomruam Prachachon (Melting Pot Group), accused the ruling Pheu Thai Party of stalling the passing of the Amnesty Bill for political protesters.
+Jatuporn Promphan, a former supporter of the Pheu Thai Party (PTP) under the former Prime Minister Thaksin Shinawatrath administeration and who is now co-leader of the Kana Lomruam Prachachon (Melting Pot Group), accused the ruling Pheu Thai Party then under Prime Minister, Srettha Thavisin of stalling the passing of the Amnesty Bill for political protesters.

-Jatuporn Promphan said that the House of Representative special committee that is tasked with the study of proposals for the implementation of the Amnesty Bill has invited more parties to this weeks' House of Representative special committee to provide more views on the proposed Amnesty Bill.
+He said that the Phue Thai Party was pretending to take action to mitigate the political pressure from growing calls for the passing of the Amnesty Bill for political protesters, saying ''the House of Representative special committee that is tasked with the study of proposals for the implementation of the Amnesty Bill has invited more parties to this weeks' House of Representative special committee to provide more views on the proposed Amnesty Bill.

 "The proposed Amnesty Bill would cover thousands of political demonstrators who have faced punishment for violating various laws including the Lese Majeste Law under Section 112 of the Criminal Code in the Constitution that makes it illegal to defame, insult, or threaten the monarch of Thailand," he said.